 Skip to main content

 Kingston University's longstanding success in developing entrepreneurial skills and in facilitating start-up businesses forms part of our commitment to supporting and nurturing a thriving SME community.
-Kingston Business School (KBS) supports the SME community through a range of initiatives, one of which is the work undertaken with Chartered Association of Business Schools (CABS) in the development and delivery of business support programmes.
+Kingston Business School (KBS) supports the SME community through a range of initiatives.
+This includes the work undertaken with Chartered Association of Business Schools (CABS) in the development and delivery of business support programmes.

-In 2019, KBS delivered the 'Business Basics' programme covering business fundamentals, funded by the Department for Business, Energy and Industrial Strategy (BEIS), and accredited by the Small Business Charter.
+In 2019, KBS delivered the 'Business Basics' programme covering business fundamentals.
+This was funded by the Department for Business, Energy and Industrial Strategy (BEIS), and accredited by the Small Business Charter.

-Leading on from the Business Basics programmes, KBS, along with the Small Business Charter and 19 other business schools developed and delivered 'The Small Business Leadership Programme', a specialist programme for leaders of small businesses to survive and thrive during and post Covid-19, also funded by BEIS.
+Leading on from the Business Basics programmes, KBS, along with the Small Business Charter and 19 other business schools, developed and delivered 'The Small Business Leadership Programme'.
+This was a specialist programme for leaders of small businesses to survive and thrive during and post Covid-19, also funded by BEIS.

 The short and focused programme was delivered online over the course of 10 weeks and comprised a combination of workshop, mentoring and facilitated group-work.
 It allowed the businesses the opportunity to strengthen their business network and consisted of a curriculum exploring leadership, innovation, employee engagement, operational efficiency, marketing, sustainable practices and finance.
 Kingston Business School ran 12 cohorts over a period of five months, directly supporting 294 business leaders and senior management team members from around 260 companies.

 From August 2021, as part of the next round of government-funded support for SMEs, KBS has been successfully delivering the Help to Grow Management Programmes.
 This course is a 12-week training, mentoring and peer-to-peer learning programme with an emphasis on developing a growth plan for the participating businesses and their leadership.